Natural remedies for spinal cord injury recovery may be an alternative and complementary to conventional treatments.

-Although there are suspicions regarding the effectiveness of natural remedies, a major benefit is that they’re relatively affordable and have minimal side effects compared to conventional treatments.
+Although the effectiveness of natural remedies cannot be guaranteed, a major benefit is that they’re relatively affordable and have minimal side effects.

-To help you determine whether alternative treatments are worth considering, this article will discuss the pros and cons of 10 popular natural remedies for spinal cord injury.
+To help you determine which alternative treatments are interesting for you, this article will discuss the pros and cons of 10 popular natural remedies for spinal cord injury.

 Natural Remedies for Spinal Cord Injury

-Because conventional forms of treatment for spinal cord injuries like pharmaceuticals and surgeries are often associated with unfavorable side effects, many consider using natural remedies as an alternative.
+Because conventional forms of treatment for spinal cord injuries like medications and surgeries have a greater risk of unfavorable side effects, many turn to natural alternatives.

-Natural remedies are typically used to relieve complications like pain, fatigue, and poor sleep quality.
-These are all fairly common side effects of spinal cord injury, which makes natural treatments a favorable option.
+Natural remedies are typically used to relieve complications like pain, fatigue, anxiety, and poor sleep quality.
+These are all fairly common side effects of spinal cord injury, which make natural remedies worth considering.

 It also relaxes the muscles and relieves tension, which will help reduce pain and improve range of motion.